-Mary Edwards Walker (1832-1919) – Feminist, abolitionist, prohibitionist, alleged spy, prisoner of war and surgeon, Mary is the only woman ever to receive the Medal of Honor.
+Mary Edwards Walker was a feminist, abolitionist, prohibitionist, alleged spy, prisoner of war and surgeon, Mary is the only woman ever to receive the Medal of Honor.

 Mary was born in Oswego, New York on November 26, 1832, the daughter of Alvah and Vesta Walker.
 One of six children, she was the youngest of five daughters and had one younger brother.
 Her father, Alvah, was a country doctor, an abolitionist, a free-thinking participant in many reform movements, and believed strongly in education and equality for his children.
 He also believed that his daughters were hampered by the tight-fitting women’s clothing of the day, so, when Mary and her sisters worked on the family farm as children, they wore boy’s clothing.